fineanmol/plant-tree/README.md

-🌿 Updated on Sat, 21 Jun 2025 09:19:02 GMT
+🌾 Updated on Sun, 22 Jun 2025 13:07:22 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Experience is the name everyone gives to their mistakes."